bareos/bareos/docs/manuals/en/new_main_reference/source/chapter15/bconsole.rst

       release storage=<storage-name>

-   After a release command, the device is still kept open by Bareos (unless **Always Open**:sup:`Sd`:sub:`Device`\ = **no**) so it cannot be used by another program.
+   After a release command, the device is still kept open by Bareos (unless :config:option:`sd/device/AlwaysOpen`\ = **no**) so it cannot be used by another program.
 However, with some tape drives, the operator can remove the current tape and to insert a different one, and when the next Job starts, Bareos will know to re-read the tape label to find out what tape is mounted.
 If you want to be able to use the drive with another program (e.g. :command:`mt`), you must use the :strong:`unmount` command to cause Bareos to completely release (close) the device.

 reload